winitzki/scall/tutorial/programming_dhall.md

       in result.resultHylo seed
 ```

-Speed tests show that `hylo_N` is somewhat faster than computing the maximum depth separately and then using `hylo_Nat`.
+Tests show that `hylo_N` is somewhat faster than computing the maximum depth separately and then using `hylo_Nat`.

+Note   that `hylo_N` still requires us to supply a maximum depth limit.
+However, this limit  can be a generous upper bound on the actual depth: `hylo_N` will stop iterations when the maximum depth of the input data is reached.

 ### Converting recursive code into hylomorphisms: the HIT algorithm